The World’s Three Enclave Countries

 A map of San Marino, one of the world's three enclave countries, showing its location within Europe

-San Marino is an enclave of Italy (TUBS, CC BY-SA 3.0)
+San Marino is an enclave of Italy (TUBS, CC BY-SA 3.0, Wikimedia Commons)

-At 30,360 sq km, San Marino is the second largest enclave country.
-However, it is the fifth smallest sovereign state – only TuvaluNauru, Monaco and Vatican City are smaller.
-It is one of the world’s richest countries, ranked 10th richest by the World Bank when measured by GDP per capita based on purchasing power parity (PPP).
+At 61 sq km, San Marino is the second smallest enclave country and second smallest sovereign state – only Vatican City is smaller.
+It is one of the world’s richest countries, ranked 8th richest when measured by GDP per capita based on purchasing power parity (PPP).

 San Marino is one of just 21 countries that do not have an army or regularly military force.
-Instead, it relies on Italy for defence.
+Instead, it relies on Italy for defense.

 A map of Italy showing the location of San Marino and Vatican City, two of the world's three enclave countries